weaversa/cryptol-course/labs/Overview/Overview.md

 ```
 Finally the files [```xxhash32-ref.saw```](https://github.com/GaloisInc/saw-demos/blob/master/demos/xxhash/xxhash32-ref.saw) and [```xxhash64-ref.saw```](https://github.com/GaloisInc/saw-demos/blob/master/demos/xxhash/xxhash64-ref.saw) contain SAW scripts which drive the verification that this `C` code is equivalent to the specification found in this Cryptol specification of `xxhash`.

-Running `make` at the commandline will initiate the verification for both the 32- and 64-bit implementations, producing the following output:
+If you have installed the `saw-demos` repo, running `make` at the command line will initiate the verification for both the 32- and 64-bit implementations, producing the following output:

 ```sh
 $ make